-The Elongated Twig Ant
+Elongated Twig Ant in Stuart, Florida

 The Twig Ant is dramatically colored but ant standards.
-A black head and abdomen (back portion of its body), with an orange face, legs, and thorax (middle portion).
-Though similarly colored, the black and orange Twig ant is easily distinguishable from the much larger and more robust Velvet Ant (Dasymutilla occidentalis) or Cow Killer Ant (in fact a species of wasp).
-It also has a very distinct narrowing of its body between the thorax and the abdomen, more characteristic of a wasp than an ant.
+A blackhead and abdomen (rear portion of its body), with an orange face, legs, and thorax (middle portion).
+Though similarly colored, the black and orange Twig ant is easily distinguishable from the much larger and more robust Velvet Ant (Dasymutilla occidentalis) or Cow Killer Ant, which is, in fact, a species of wasp.
+The Twig Ant or Oak Tree Ant as it is sometimes called also has a very distinct narrowing of its body between the thorax and the abdomen, more characteristic of a wasp than an ant.

-2. The other differentiating characteristic of the “Tree Ant” is they, like fire ants, retain the wasp-like stinger from their common ancestral past.
+- Another differentiating characteristic of the “Tree Ant” is they, like fire ants, retain the wasp-like stinger from their common ancestral past.

-Twig Ants Sting
+Twig Ants Stings!

 Because the Twig Ant arboreal – meaning it lives in trees – it typically only comes into conflict with humans during the activities with vegetation.
 Trimming trees and brush or building a tree house, will quickly make you familiar with these unusual ants, and their painful sting.